 - Smartphone notifications.
 People check their phones a whooping every 12 minutes!
 You aren’t getting much done you’re glued to your phone.
 Recommend to your team that they either turn their devices off, put them on airplane mode, or use their operating system’s do not disturb feature.

 - The internet.
 Suggest that everyone use a tool like StayFocusd or Strict Workflow.
-These will restrict access to distracting websites for specific periods.
+These will restrict access to distracting websites during work hours.

 - Gossiping and chatty co-workers.
 There’s nothing with a little social activity.
 But, do not permit employees from gossiping and encourage them to chat during productivity lulls.